Mozella: Warner/Maverick Records

 Mozella signed to Madonna’s Maverick Records in July 2003.
 In 2004, when Maverick was absorbed into Warner Bros.
 Records Mozella survived the merger.
 In July 2005, she released her self-titled debut EP on Warner/Maverick Records.
 Then, in November 2006, she released her full-length debut, I Will, (produced by Jude Cole) on the same imprint.
-At the time, allmusic.com called Mozella, "One of the best things to come out of pop music this year."
+AllMusic called Mozella "one of the best things to come out of pop music this year."

 Universal/Motown Records

 Upon signing to Universal/Motown Records in July 2008, Mozella recruited multiple producers and writers for her second album, Belle Isle, including Marty James, Jimmy Harry, Tony Kanal, Sunny Levine, and Smidi.
 The album was released on October 20, 2009, but prior to that The Straits EP came out July 7, 2009 on this label.